FU-CHANG-KAI/Reveal/README.md

 FG.5 Line plot for low income countries

-life expectancy does not relevant when GDP grows, which implies there are more essential factor effect human's lives in these areas.
+(1)life expectancy does not relevant when GDP grows, which implies there are more essential factor effect human's lives in these areas.

 ## Contributing